 The LifeStraw Go is made up of three different components, making it easy to take apart and clean.
 The straw and lid have many nooks and crannies that can collect dirt and grime, as does the filter.
 Both of these factors reduced the overall score for the LifeStraw in this metric.
 Bottles with similar scores in the cleaning metric are the Simple Modern Summit and the Contigo Thermalock Glacier.

-All three of these bottles have similar dimensions, which mean it is difficult to get inside the bottle to thoroughly clean it out.
+All three of these bottles have similar dimensions, which means it is difficult to get inside the bottle to thoroughly clean it out.
 This is a downside to a smaller volume bottle.
 The Yeti Rambler 26 has a very wide mouth that makes it easy to clean.
 The LifeStraw is on the heavier side of the plastic bottles in this review in terms of weight.

 This high tech bottle weighs in at 10 ounces, which places it in the middle of the fleet, similar to the Soma Bottle, the Klean Kanteen Vacuum Insulated, and the Contigo Thermalock Glacier.
 The extra weight, of course, comes from the integrated filter, which weighs a bit on its own.
 This is a bit of detraction because it also takes up a fair amount of space in the bottle, reducing the capacity.
 If you are set on filtering your water, then the weight is less of a concern, but it is something to be noted.